Southern Cornbread Dressing with Chicken

 This post may contain affiliate links.
 Click here to learn more about how affiliate links are used on this site.

 He swears by his mom’s recipe for cornbread dressing, passed down by his grandmother.
-It has a permanent place in the buffet lineup every Thanksgiving, Christmas, and any other family get-together in between.
+It is a family tradition and has a permanent place on the dinner table for every Thanksgiving dinner, Christmas buffet, and any other family get-together in between.
+Even though this is meant as a side dish, we have on occasion eaten this as a main dish as well.
+It’s that good.

 What is the difference between stuffing and dressing?